• Skip to primary navigation

 (If you’re not in the mood for potatoes, this platter would also be delicious with vegan corn cakes!)

-This hearty Southwestern platter is the kind of breakfast that sticks with you… in my case about two years. 🙂
+This hearty Southwestern platter is the kind of breakfast that sticks with you… in my case many, many years. 🙂

 Overhead tofu scramble, refried beans, and guacamole on table.